giovannicarlino04/SereniTune/README.md

 # SereniTune

-*Smart HVAC Control at Your Fingertips*

-SereniTune is an Android application for managing and monitoring air conditioning devices, designed to simplify the control and maintenance of HVAC systems directly from your smartphone.
+*Your Journey to Inner Peace*

+SereniTune is an Android application designed to guide you on your mindfulness journey, offering a comprehensive suite of meditation, breathing exercises, and mindfulness practices to help you find balance and tranquility in your daily life.

 ## Features

-- Complete air conditioning device management
-- Real-time monitoring
+- Guided meditation sessions for all experience levels
+- Breathing exercises with visual and audio guidance
+- Daily mindfulness reminders and notifications
-- Intuitive and modern user interface
+- Progress tracking and statistics
+- Customizable meditation timers
-- Notification system for maintenance and alerts
+- Ambient sound library for focus and relaxation
-- Detailed reporting
-- Offline support
+- Offline access to core features
-- Cloud synchronization
+- Cloud sync for your meditation history

 ## System Requirements